mail-in-a-box/mailinabox/README.md

 - 💤 Expand DNS record options?

 - 💤 More complete webmail configuration via the admin panel/plugin management?

+- 💤 Optional TOTP Two-Factor-Authentication for the admin panel/webmail?

+- - Maybe U2F one day, too, but I don't have a capable device for this just yet...

 - 💤 Anything else I might need to use;